-- MND Association have a local Tyne and Wear support branch
+- MND Association has a local Tyne and Wear support branch

 - National Rheumatoid Arthritis Society offer patient support groups

-- Parkinson’s UK hold a local support group at Chillingham Road and Church of the Sacred Heart
+- Parkinson’s UK have a local support group in Newcastle.

 - Pituitary Foundation run Support Groups in the North East